petersolimine/tikbot/README.md

 5. Then your cookies are saved to /private/cookies and for subsequent runs you will have an auto cookie injection
 6. Any time you log out of tiktok, you'll need to redo step 4

-* Note: Not currently working.
-Give me a few more days *
+* Note: Not currently being updated.
+If anyone wants to take over, have at it :) Happy to help.